OfficeDev/teams-toolkit/packages/sdk/CONTRIBUTING.md

 # Pull Request Process

+1. Check out a new branch from "main".
 1. Update code in correct place.
 [Supporting Browser and NodeJS](#supporting-browser-and-nodejs)
 2. Make sure modified codes are covered by unit tests.
 [Running test cases](#running-test-cases)
 3. Ensure code style check has no error.
 [Style Guidelines](#style-guidelines)
 4. Add comment for public class/method.
 Please check [comment template](API_COMMENT.md) for details.
+5. Merge your changes to "main" branch.
+6. At least one approve from code owners is required.

 ## Supporting Browser and NodeJS